 Though the Exposure Brush tackles the dark areas of the image quite well, it can’t do much for the bright spots.
 For example, the TV in the background can’t be tackled by the brush alone.
 If you have such areas in your photo, the Healing tool is your best bet.

-It removes the unwanted elements by covering it with patches from the surrounding area.
+It removes the unwanted elements by covering them with patches from the surrounding area.
 This tool has a slight catch, though.
-It can't work properly on images which have lots of colors.
+It can’t work properly on images that have lots of colors.

-Once you finish touching up the photo, tap on the Tick icon and save it.
-The resulting image may not be flawless at the first try, but it will do the trick.
+Once you finish touching up the photo, tap on the Tick icon, and save it.
+The resulting image may not be flawless on the first try, but it will do the trick.

 2. Alternative Method: Selective Darkening

-Another way to remove the background from an image is through the Selective tool.
+Another way to change and remove the background (see best online background remover tools) from an image in Snapseed is through the Selective tool.
 This tool lets you tweak a particular area by selectively adjusting the brightness, contrast, etc. However, unlike the above process, this would work on images that have a slightly dark background.